I spent a long time trying to avoid becoming the PowerPoint Guy.

 As an agency Art Director in big pharma, getting too good at PowerPoint was unequivocally negative.
 It meant dealing with an unwieldly program, fixing account department reports and trying to make the uninteresting interesting.
 And while you were doing that, you weren't getting tagged for the "juicy" concepting assignments, the stuff that lead to expensive photoshoots and industry awards.

-"I'll do it, but I'm not becoming the PowerPoint person," folks would say.
+"I'll do it, but I'm not becoming the PowerPoint person," we'd say.

 When my agency at the time enrolled me in a team competition for young advertising professionals, something possessed me to volunteer to handle the deck for my team.
 I learned Keynote more or less from scratch, and found that I quite liked it.
 We won.